intersectID/intersectID.github.io/submission.md

 ## Submission System

-Please submit your full or extended abstract electronically through [our submission system](#) (link coming soon) as a .pdf, .docx, or .zip file.
+Please submit your full or extended abstract electronically through [Papertrack](https://intersect.papertrack.app/) as a .pdf, .docx, or .zip file.
 Should you encounter any issues during submission, feel free to reach out to the conference organizers at [intersect.indonesia@gmail.com](mailto:intersect.indonesia@gmail.com){:target="_blank"}.

 ## Guidelines
 Upon submission, your manuscript will undergo an initial review for suitability by the conference organizers.
 It may then be forwarded to two or more program committees for further review, or potentially rejected at this stage.
 To ensure a smooth review process, kindly adhere to the following guidelines: